AurickBR/Decide_Your_Own_Path/tools/README.md

     node test/spells.test.js
     node test/conditions.test.js
     node test/ec-conditions.test.js
+    node test/build-stamp.test.js

 `srd_convert.py` turns one spell's Markdown into HTML.
 Nothing from the source is passed through as
 markup: every scrap of text is escaped first and the only tags in the output are ones the converter emits — `p`, `em`, `strong`, `ul`, `li`, `h4`, `table`, `thead`, `tbody`, `tr`, `th`, `td`.

+## Build stamps

+Every published page carries a footer stamp: the file's name, a build date, and a short SHA-1 of its own content with the stamp removed.

+    index.html · build 2026-09-13 · 8e98286

+**Why a fingerprint and not just a date.** Two copies edited on the same day look identical by date.
+`claude/SECURITY_PATCHES.md` §1 records an entire security patch pass that validated against the *wrong* copy of a file, because there was no way to tell two versions apart.
+The `rev` answers "is this the build I think it is?" from the footer — and in bulk:

+    python3 tools/stamp_build.py            # stamp every published page
+    python3 tools/stamp_build.py --check    # verify; exits 1 if anything is stale or unstamped

+`--check` is the drift detector.
+It recomputes each file's hash and compares; a single changed space is enough to report STALE.

+**Ordering matters.** The data builds change file content, so stamp *after* them:

+    python3 tools/build_spells.py
+    python3 tools/build_conditions.py
+    python3 tools/stamp_build.py            # last

+The stamp tool is idempotent — the hash covers the content *without* the stamp, so re-running rewrites the same bytes.
+The **date only moves when the content actually moves**: a rebuild that changes nothing leaves the date alone, so the date means "last really changed", not "last ran".

+Stamps are hidden in print and carry `data-build` / `data-rev` attributes for anything that wants to read them programmatically.

 ## The test is the licence guard